BeckResearchLab/learn2thermDB/README.md

 Note that script execution is expected to occur with the top level as the current working directory, and paths are specified with respect to the repo top level.

 ### Python package
-Installable, importable code is found in `src` and should be installed given the above steps in the __Environemnt__ section.
+Installable, importable code is found in `learn2therm` and should be installed given the above steps in the __Environemnt__ section.

 ## Directory
 ```
 -data/                                      # Contains DVC tracked data, models, and metrics
--src/                                       # Contains git tracked importable code
+-learn2therm/                               # Contains git tracked importable code
 -pipeline/                                  # Contains DVC tracked executable pipeline steps and parameters
--notebooks/                                 # notebooks for testing and decisionmaking
+-notebooks/                                 # notebooks for testing and decision making
 -environment.yml                            # Conda dependancies
 -docs/                                      # repository documentation
 ```